-The Student Senators Council (SSC), with the generous assistance of the Senior Vice-Provost for Research, established a fund to support students traveling to conferences to present a project.
+The Student Government Assembly (SGA), with the generous assistance of the Senior Vice-Provost for Research, has established a fund to support students traveling to conferences to present a project.
 The Conference Fund is available to all students, both undergraduate and graduate, who are looking for funding to attend a conference related to their academic or professional goals.

 Presenting an academic project, a creative exhibit, and/or a performance at a conference can be a valuable experience that enriches a student’s understanding of a discipline and subsequent professions.
 The purpose of these grants is to encourage and assist student presentations at academic conferences related to his/her goals by off-setting the cost of registration, travel, and lodging.

 There is a limit of one travel award per academic year.
 The award is not guaranteed, and requests are considered on a first-come, first-served basis.
-All Grant recipients will be asked to present a Colloquium held at the end of each academic year.
-More detailed information will be provided to recipients.
+All grant recipients will be asked to present a Colloquium held at the end of each academic year.

-Awards of up to $750.00 for domestic travel, and up to $1,000.00 for international travel, will be given to those selected by the SSC Conference Funding Committee.
+The conference fund provides awards of up to $750.00 for domestic travel and up to $1,000.00 for international travel.
+These awards will be given to those selected by the SGA Conference Funding Committee.

-The application for Conference Funding is open to all students who meet the following:
+The application for the conference fund is open to all students who meet the following:

-Students may visit the SSC Conference Funding application and submit the following:
+Students may visit the SGA Conference Funding application and submit the following: